-- In spite of using Opaque glass, your privacy maybe compromised if you are showering at night and your bathroom lights are on.
+- Despite using Opaque glass, your privacy may be compromised if you shower at night and your bathroom lights are on.
 Argon charged one-sided window is another option for complete privacy.

-- If your window is facing your backyard or woods and is not in view of other houses or a busy street, a clear glass window with privacy hedging like a fence or tall shrubs maybe sufficient to ensure privacy.
+- If your window faces your backyard or woods and is not in view of other houses or a busy street, a clear glass window with privacy hedgings like a fence or tall shrubs may be sufficient to ensure privacy.